 Working with Android ImageView and Bitmap

 android.widget.ImageView is the main class to handle image files.
-ImageView loads, optimizes and displays image.
-Android devices come in different screens and dpi, which make it easy to implement but hard to master image in Android.
-To make it simple, I won’t go discuss about screen resolution of different Android devices in this tutorial.
+ImageView loads optimizes, and displays images.
+Android devices come in different screens and dpi, which make it easy to implement but hard to master images in Android.
+To make it simple, I won’t go discuss the screen resolution of different Android devices in this tutorial.

 The simple way

-Upload an PNG file to your project’s drawable folder then add an ImageView as following.
+Upload a PNG file to your project’s drawable folder then add an ImageView as follows.

 <?xml version="1.0" encoding="utf-8"?>